entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - Arratia (2009): "According to Arratia (2008), basal fulcra are defined as large, laterally expanded, paired or unpaired scale-like structures that precede the bases of the median fins or of both paired and median fins depending on the actinopterygian subgroup."

 > - The coding of *Eosteus* is 1, as the dorsal margin of its upper cuadal lobe is lined with a series of basal fulcrum as in actinopterygians.
+The coding of *Megamastax amblyodus* is ?.

 33. Flank scale alignment: (0) vertical rows; (1) oblique rows or hexagonal/rhombic packing; (2) disorganised.

 > Davis *et al*.
 (2012), Character 14; Choo *et al*.
 (2017), Character 13; King *et al*.
 (2017), Character 491; Castiello (2018), Character 481; Zhu Y. *et al*.
 (2022), Character 33; Brazeau *et al*.
 (2023), Character 496.

 > - The coding of *Eosteus* is 1.
+The coding of *Megamastax amblyodus* is 1.

 > - The coding of *Styloichthys* is 1.